A wine collection starts the moment you buy a bottle and do not open it tonight.

 Choosing the age-worthy bottles

 Not all wine benefits from aging.
-Most wine is made to drink within a few years.
-The bottles worth cellaring share specific characteristics:
+The bottles worth cellaring usually share a few traits:

 - High acidity (acid acts as a preservative)